 RWTHjupyter

-With the RWTHjupyter service, the IT Center provides all teachers and students at RWTH with a central JupyterHUB / Jupyter Notebooks infrastructure for teaching.
+Through RWTHjupyter the IT Center provides all teachers and students at RWTH Aachen University with a central JupyterHUB / Jupyter Notebook infrastructure for teaching.

 Jupyter notebooks are web-based, interactive applications whose contents can be texts, equations, visualisations and source code.
 The JupyterHUB platform provides a way to organise access to and execution of Jupyter Notebooks.

-If you are a researcher or require more hardware resources, consider the HPC JupyterHub instead.
+If you are a researcher or require more hardware resources, consider using the HPC JupyterHub instead.

 RWTHjupyter is an interactive computing platform provided by the IT Center in collaboration with the Institute for Automation of Complex systems.